ihmcrobotics/ihmc-open-robotics-software-tutorials/whole-body-controller-core/robot-arm-one/README.md

+# IHMC Robotics: Robot Arm One

-This project is part of the following tutorial: https://github.com/ihmcrobotics/dynamic-walking-tutorial-2018/wiki/Step-3-A-robot-arm-simulation-controlled-with-regular-PD-controller.
+This project is part of the following tutorial set: https://github.com/ihmcrobotics/ihmc-open-robotics-software-tutorials/wiki/Example-2:-Robot-Arm-Simulation-with-Regular-PD-Controller.